younhoso/younhoso/README.md

 ### Hi 👋

+I mainly run a blog that provides information to people by sharing what I have learned and felt.
+The reason I run a blog is that I feel the value of being able to influence the world for good, beyond helping me.

 ## 👩🏻‍💻 About me
 - Changan Univ., Seoul, Korea (Department of Fashion Design)
 - web publisher(4 years experience)